NT411/Trading-Simulation-Platform-CRM/README.md

     ├─ assets/              # Images, fonts, static resources ├─ css/                 # Styling
     ├─ js/                  # Frontend logic
-    ├─ node_modules/        # Dependencies / This will not be inside the zip after you run npm install it will install it ├─ dashboard.html       # User dashboard
+    ├─ node_modules/        # Dependencies / This will not be inside the zip after you run npm install it will create it ├─ dashboard.html       # User dashboard
     ├─ frontend-server.js   # Local dev server
     ├─ index.html           # Login/Register page